codebypatrickleung/kopru-cli/README.md

   - Ubuntu 22.04 LTS (x86_64)
   - Ubuntu 24.04 LTS (x86_64)
   - Debian 13 Pixie (x86_64)
+  - Red Hat Enterprise Linux 9.4 (x86_64)
+  - Windows Server 2022 Datacenter
 - **Execution Environment**: Oracle Linux 9+ in OCI
 - **Target Platform**: Oracle Cloud Infrastructure

 If your source VM has data disks attached, Kopru will automatically migrate and reattach them in OCI.
-For seamless operation, ensure your data disks are mounted using UUIDs rather than device paths (e.g., `/dev/sdb1`).
+For seamless operation, ensure your data disks are mounted using UUIDs or LVM rather than device paths (e.g., `/dev/sdb1`).
 If device paths are used, you may need to update `/etc/fstab` after migration to reflect the new device mappings in OCI.

 ## Quick Start